Great Reset: Netherlands

 In December 2021, the Dutch government published its past correspondence with representatives of the World Economic Forum.
 The documents, which among others called for the Netherlands to take the lead in implementing the Great Reset, were officially made available by the Dutch government.

 New Zealand

-In January 2019, at a World Economic Forum "Safeguarding Our Planet" panel discussion alongside world leaders and broadcaster Sir David Attenborough, New Zealand Prime Minister Jacinda Ardern discussed her governments "Wellbeing Budget" and planned environmental changes.
+In January 2019, at a World Economic Forum "Safeguarding Our Planet" panel discussion alongside world leaders and broadcaster Sir David Attenborough, New Zealand Prime Minister Jacinda Ardern discussed her government's "Wellbeing Budget" and planned environmental changes.
 These initiatives have been linked to the World Economic Forum Great Reset in related news articles.
 In April 2020, the New Zealand Finance Minister Grant Robertson discussed a wellbeing focused post COVID "Recovery Budget" and an opportunity for an economical reset.
 Other initiatives promoted by the pair include an Artificial Intelligence drive in New Zealand related to the WEF "Globalization 4.0" initiatives to shape a global architecture in the Age of the Fourth Industrial Revolution.